Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/libraries/content.md

 - Headphones – in-library use
 #### Who:
 ##### In-Library Use Headphones
-- Available to customers of all age groups.
+- Available to customers of all age groups
-- Can be borrowed by most library membership types, including Unconfirmed and Computer Use Only customers.
+- Can be borrowed by most library membership types, including Unconfirmed and Computer Use Only customers

 ##### Device Charging Kits and Switch Lite Consoles
 - Adults (18 years and older) must present ID along with their library card to borrow these